xpqz/dyalog-docs/interface-guide/docs/dde/shared-variable-principles.md

 In simple terms, `⎕SVC` allows an application to inhibit its partner from setting a new value before it has read the current one, and/or to inhibit its partner from using a variable again before it has been reset.

 `⎕SVC` is a dyadic system function.
-Its right argument specifies the name of the shared variable; its left argument the access control vector, i.e.
+Its right argument specifies the name of the shared variable; its left argument the access control vector, that is,
 ```apl
        access ⎕SVC name
 ```